dart-lang/native/pkgs/ffigen/README.md

   <tr>
     <td>
-      objc-interfaces -> module
+      objc-interfaces -> module<br><br>objc-protocols -> module
     </td>
     <td>
-      Adds a module prefix to the class name when loading the class from the dylib.
+      Adds a module prefix to the interface/protocol name when loading it from the dylib.
 This is only relevent for ObjC headers that are generated wrappers for a Swift library.
 See example/swift for more information.
     </td>